-If the Council believes a disclosure may be a protected disclosure made in accordance with the Act, it will notify the disclosure to the IBAC for assessment.
+If the Council believes a disclosure may be a public interest disclosure (protected disclosure) made in accordance with the Act, it will notify the disclosure to the IBAC for assessment.
 The IBAC will then deal with the disclosure.

 Who can make a disclosure?

 Any individual natural person (eg, not an organisation or company) may make a disclosure under the Act.
 The individual could be a person within the organisation, or any member of the public externally.
 Individuals may also make a joint disclosure.

 Disclosures may be made in a number of ways set out in the Act, including anonymously, in writing or orally.
 You need not identify the person or body about whom the disclosure is made in order to make a disclosure under the Act.

 How to make a disclosure

 As required under the Act, Mansfield Shire Council has established procedures to facilitate and encourage the making of disclosures under the Act and how the Council handles any such disclosures received.
 These procedures can be found in Council's Protected Disclosure Policy, and contains detailed information about who can receive disclosures, for example, the Council, the IBAC and the Ombudsman, and how you can go about making such disclosures to us or to those bodies.